voxel51/fiftyone-teams-app-deploy/docker/README.md

 The `NO_PROXY_LIST` value must include the names of the compose services to allow FiftyOne Teams services to talk to each other without going through a proxy server.
 By default these service names are `teams-api`, `teams-app`, `fiftyone-app`.

-Examples of these settings are included in the `v1.1.0` [compose.yaml](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/docker/compose.yaml) and [.env](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/docker/.env) files.
+Examples of these settings are included in the FiftyOne Teams version 1.1.1 [compose.yaml](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/docker/compose.yaml) and [.env](https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/docker/.env) files.

 By default the Global Agent Proxy will log all outbound connections and identify which connections are routed through the proxy.
 You can reduce the verbosity of the logging output by adding the following environment variable to your `teamsAppSettings.env`: